 - Alcoholic beverages, except by special permit.
 See HMC 2.27 for complete details.

 - Inflatables on grass areas May 1-Oct.
-1
+1. All inflatables require a permit.

 - Horses, ponies or horseback riding (except at Equestrian Park)